“My client is thinking of terminating the 401(k) plan for her business. She has numerous employees. What are the steps to plan termination?”

 ERISA consultants at the Retirement Learning Center (RLC) Resource Desk regularly receive calls from financial advisors on a broad array of technical topics related to IRAs, qualified retirement plans and other types of retirement savings and income plans, including nonqualified plans, stock options, and Social Security and Medicare.
 We bring Case of the Week to you to highlight the most relevant topics affecting your business.

-A recent call with a financial advisor from Massachusetts is representative of a common inquiry related to penalties for late plan filings.
+A recent call with an advisor in California is representative of a common inquiry related plan terminations.

 Before terminating a plan, it is best to check with the plan’s record keeper or third-party administrator to determine the set procedure for executing a plan termination.
 Be sure to document the reasons for and all actions taken to terminate the plan.